Lucy Dunn

-Lucetta "Lucy" Dunn is an attorney and business leader in Orange County, California, and President and CEO of Orange County Business Council (OCBC).
+Lucetta "Lucy" Dunn is an American attorney and business leader in Orange County, California.
+She was the president and CEO of Orange County Business Council (OCBC).

 Career

-Lucy Dunn graduated from California State University, Fullerton in Political Science in 1976 and Western State University College of Law in 1981.
-From 1981–87 she managed her own private practice of law, the Law Offices of Lucetta A. Dunn, which sprung from her paralegal practice which she developed while attending law school.
-In 1987, she joined Signal Landmark, a real estate development company, as vice president and assistant general counsel, then briefly as general counsel, but in 1990 moved to the business side as vice president of development and project management of 1,700 acres of land on the Pacific Coast, surrounding by the City of Huntington Beach, known as Bolsa Chica.
+Lucy Dunn graduated from California State University, Fullerton in 1976 and Western State University College of Law in 1981.

+From 1981–87, she managed her own private practice.
+In 1987, she joined Signal Landmark as vice president and assistant general counsel, and later moved in 1990 into the role of vice president of development and project management for Bolsa Chica.

-Dunn was appointed president and CEO of the Orange County Business Council in 2005, where she heads an organization of business leaders, working with government and academia, to ensure the county's economic prosperity and high quality of life.
-Before joining the Business Council, Dunn was appointed by Governor Arnold Schwarzenegger in 2004 to serve as Director of the California Department of Housing and Community Development.
+Dunn was appointed by Governor Arnold Schwarzenegger in 2004 to serve as Director of the California Department of Housing and Community Development.
+Dunn was appointed president and CEO of the Orange County Business Council in 2005.
 In June 2008, Governor Schwarzenegger appointed her to the California Transportation Commission and in March 2012, Governor Jerry Brown appointed her to serve a second term.
 In 2012, she was appointed by the Ontario City Council to the board of the newly created Ontario International Airport Authority.

 She is a former secretary of the California Building Industry Association, former director of the National Association of Home Builders and a former member of the Urban Land Institute.

-Dunn is a director of a number of nonprofit organizations including Pacific Symphony, the Lennar Charitable Housing Foundation, and a founder of the Bolsa Chica Conservancy; she was a participant in the creation of the Orange County 10 Year Plan to End Homelessness.
+Dunn is a director of a number of nonprofit organizations including Pacific Symphony, the Lennar Charitable Housing Foundation, and a founder of the Bolsa Chica Conservancy.

 In December 2021, Dunn stepped down as president of OCBC after announcing her retirement earlier that year.

-Honors and awards

-Dunn has received numerous honors and awards.